At a Glance

 Option 3: Don’t Allow Generative AI

-• Real-world constraints: For assessments meant to simulate real-world constraints, consider whether the target professional settings might restrict generative AI use due to practical barriers (like time, cost, or data privacy).
+• Real-world constraints: For assessments meant to simulate real-world constraints, the target professional settings might restrict generative AI use due to practical barriers (like time, cost, or data privacy).
 In those cases, mirroring those parameters could promote authentic skill-building.

 Since AI detectors don’t work, you can only enforce an AI ban by asking students to complete assessments in the classroom without a laptop.
 However, that approach can disadvantage students with disabilities and other marginalized learners—as well as any student who struggles to write by hand or under tight time constraints.